 EXPERT TIP: When you are asking a visitor to fill out a form on your site for a content offer, make sure to ask them a question that helps you determine what persona they fit into.
 This will help you add new contacts to persona lists immediately.

 Now that we understand all the things that a buyer persona provides us with and how we can use the individual items to help us promote our businesses, let's look at a quick example of how all of these things work together:

 Let's pretend we own a tire company in Denver that is trying to push sales of their snow tires.
 One of our personas is Outdoor Owen.
 Owen is an avid skier.
 Every year he purchases the EPIC Pass and tries to ski every weekend during the season.
 He lives in Denver but skis in Breckenridge.
 He's usually the driver for his friends to go to the mountains and really wants to make sure that his car is safe and performing well in the snow.
 He is 27, grew up with the internet, and loves to Google things (because we don't have to wonder about things anymore!).
 How do we, as the tire company, get in front of Owen and convince him to buy our snow tires?
 Let's take it from the beginning.

 Based on our buyer persona, we know that Owen wants to make sure that his car is safe when driving to the mountains.
 This is something he wants and needs.
 We also learned that he's doing the majority of his research prior to reaching out to a salesperson at any company.
 That is how he goes about making his purchase decisions.
 Because gets all the information on his own before making a purchase using Google searches (a behavioral insight of this persona), we want to make sure we get in front of him in the right way, at the right time, with the right information.

 Personas are a huge component of developing and implementing an inbound marketing strategy.
-Ready to learn more about inbound marketing, check out our FREE Inbound Marketing 101: A Beginner's Guide eBook today!
+Download our free buyer persona worksheet to get started!